-The national average price is 12.5 cents cheaper for the week ending Dec.
+The national average price of gasoline 12.5 cents cheaper for the week ending Dec.
 15. Figures from AAA's Daily Fuel Gauge Report show the average is currently $2.55 per gallon.

 The boom in North American oil production in recent years has given the continent the lowest price for crude oil anywhere in the world, says Tom Kloza, chief oil analyst for the Oil Price Information Service.